Skip to content

 Code Name Meaning

-8001 InvalidEmbeddedStringStorageName The storage name is empty, malformed, or reserved.
+8001 InvalidEmbeddedStorageName The storage name is empty, malformed, or reserved.

-8002 EmbeddedStringStorageAlreadyExists A storage with this name is already registered for the session.
+8002 EmbeddedStorageAlreadyExists A storage with this name is already registered for the session.

-8003 InvalidEmbeddedStringStorageData The content was rejected: missing *.kb.json, missing or corrupt *.usearch, empty inline array, or an embedding model that is not in the catalog.
+8003 EmbeddedStorageBuildFailed The index could not be built: missing *.kb.json, missing or corrupt *.usearch, empty inline array, or an embedding model that is not in the catalog / not on disk.

 Recovery: fix the config or inline input and re-send the request.
 See the embedded string storage reference.